 REQUIRED: You will need a DSLR or Mirrorless Camera with changeable lenses.

 Regardless of the bells and whistles it has, you will need the ability to shoot in Manual Mode, Shutter Priority Mode and Aperture Priority Mode.
 Some cameras will have an image stabilization or vibration reduction on/off feature, which can be beneficial, but not required.
-Read your manual, learn your camera, and know where to locate buttons and menu settings.
+Before January, read your camera manual, learn where your manual adjustments are located.
 The sooner you know how to quickly make adjustments to functions like ISO settings, shutter speed, over/under exposure, etc., the quicker you can focus on taking pictures instead of feeling lost and confused with your camera.
+A camera with external buttons/dials for quickly changing aperture, shutter speed, and ISO is recommended.

 What lenses will I need?